Our school accepts students as early as three years old and offers classes from beginner to advanced levels.

 Chantal joined the Toronto Dance Theater Company as an apprentice for their 2012-2013 season.
 In 2013, she worked for ProjectLIMB in Gabriel Forestieri's Glass Jaw site-specific work in New York, NY.
 In 2014, Chantal joined the DansEncorps as a member in the Company, happy to participate in the tour L'école buissonnière (33 shows in the Atlantic region) and the creation of the works Respire par le nez and Resistance.
 Chantal also works with PPS Danse, a Montreal based company.
 She has toured with L'école buissonnière (Quebec, Hong Kong, Philadelphia), offered cultural mediation workshops in elementary schools and participated in the creation of the show Le Trésor.

 Chantal is currently working on a new solo creation with choreographer Jessie Garon (Vazari Dance Projects, Toronto) and continues to perform with DansEncorps and PPS Danse.
-In parallel with her career as an interpreter, she teaches contemporary dance classes at l'École DansEncorps contemporary, develops projects in school context (GénieArts) and works in the office of DansEncorps Productions Inc. Chantal won the prize: Artist of the Year in dance, Éloizes 2018.
+In parallel with her career as an interpreter, she teaches contemporary dance classes at l'École DansEncorps contemporary, develops projects in school context (GénieArts) and works in the office of DansEncorps Productions Inc. Chantal Cadieux also recieved the prize: Artist of the Year in dance, Éloizes 2018.
+Chantal Cadieux was also awarded from Les Éloizes the Prix Hommage, an award given to an Acadian person who distinguished themselves by their commitment to the advancement of the arts in Acadie, by the breadth of their work and by their exceptional artistic approach.

 Rokaya began her professional training at the Royal Winnipeg Ballet School at the age of ten, and upon graduating from their seven-year program, she performed with The Royal Winnipeg Ballet Company for three years.
 In addition to this experience, she also enjoyed an illustrious career as a soloist and a guest artist with companies such as; The Atlantic Ballet Theatre of Canada (2003-2006), The Alberta Ballet (2007), The Royal Winnipeg Ballet Company (2008) and the DansEncorps Company (2015).
 Rokaya was honoured to be head choreographer for the IAAF World Junior Track and Field Championships (Opening and Closing ceremonies in Moncton) in July 2010.
 She was an integral part of DancEast in 2007 as an Artist in Residence and then full-time faculty member as Ballet Mistress and Associate Director from 2008-2014.
 She currently teaches ballet with DansEncorps in Moncton (Professional Training Program).